History of the Stewarts | Family Lines

 Family Search contains a considerable number of sources with images only.
 These sources are unindexed just now, but the images can be browsed through, so if you either have a search to make with very specific information, or have lots of time to spare to browse through these, they can be useful sources.

 1) local libraries - they can give advice on useful books and they may have a subscription to genealogical websites - such as the ones listed above.
-They may also hold useful resources such as census records or archive material as well as often free online access to The Times Digital Archive (1785-2006), so ask next time you go in.
+They may also hold useful resources such as census records or archive material as well as often free online access to The Times Digital Archive (1785-2006), so ask when you can go in again or if yours has this available online as many do.

 See More information